johnbotica/middleman-grunt-boilerplate/README.md

 ### Bundler

-Unity expects its gems to be managed via [Bundler](http://bundler.io/) so you will need to ensure it has been installed first.
+This boilerplate expects its gems to be managed via [Bundler](http://bundler.io/) so you will need to ensure it has been installed first.
 If you've just installed Ruby, install this gem via a command line:

 ```bash
 $ gem install bundler